microsoft/yardl/docs/matlab/language.md

 This simply gives another name to a type, so the `Name` type above is no different from the `string` type.

-In Matlab, aliases are generated in one of three forms:
+In MATLAB, aliases are generated in one of three forms:
 1. Union class definition for union types
 2. Function wrapper for optionals/vectors/arrays
 3. Subclass definitions for all other types